 In the event of an accident, incident or near-miss, a Crosfields Accident Investigation Form is to be completed.
 This must detail the circumstances around the incident, injuries incurred and immediate actions (including first Aid) taken.
 The Form is to be completed by the member of staff who witnessed the incident or administered First Aid.
 The Form should be reviewed by the appropriate Head of Department in order to record immediate corrective action; asses any change in work procedures to prevent re-occurrence and review policy or risk assessments.
-The Form will be finally reviewed by the Estates Manager and/or Bursar before being retained by the Senior Nurse.
+The Form will be finally reviewed by the Head of Estates and/or Director of Finance and Operations FO before being retained by the Lead Manager.